named-data/ndn-tools/README.md

 * [dissect](tools/dissect): inspect TLV structure of NDN packet format
 * [dissect-wireshark](tools/dissect-wireshark): Wireshark extension to inspect TLV structure of NDN packets
-* [pib](tools/pib): a service to manage the public information of keys and publish certificates

 See [INSTALL.md](INSTALL.md) for build instructions.